About the Project

 How You Can Help

 Volunteers play an essential role in helping disadvantaged children through this program.
 Participants will spend their time taking care of children and assist the local team as needed.
 During the day, the older children attend school while the younger ones are taught at the care center.
-Volunteers will be busy working with the children, running activities, helping feed them and other care essentials, playing games, and cooking and cleaning.
+Volunteers will be busy working with the children, running activities, playing games, and cooking and cleaning.
 The children love to have international visitors and flourish with the extra attention from volunteers.
 Volunteers make a huge difference to the lives of these vulnerable children, and are truly needed and appreciated at the center.
 In their down time, volunteers will find that Arusha is a bustling city, filled with a great many things to do and see, while outside of the city are a great number of national parks and impressive sights.

 Volunteers will contribute in a number of ways on this program and can expect to undertake the following tasks:

 - Help to teach the children

 - Attend to and interact with the children

 - Create activities and entertain the children with games

 - Cook and clean as required

 Love Volunteers welcomes all those 18 years and over who wish to assist in the development of Tanzania's next generation.
 While this highly rewarding project does not require participants to have a background in the field of childcare, as there are many ways you can assist, volunteers with suitable education, qualifications or experience are highly sought after.
 Regardless, a volunteer’s individual role can often be tailored to suit their particular skills and interests.
 Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with staff and students, though this is not a pre-requisite.
 All applicants must of course display a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: